nithinganesh1/Python/Machine Learning/README.md

 ![output_33_0](https://user-images.githubusercontent.com/122164879/216907478-a54dce6f-bfe2-4819-adb6-652ab7317a95.png)

-1. here LDA has maximum accuracy
-2. and there is no minumum value only maximum value
-3. LDA have 2 outlayers is that outlayers remove then it will give 100%
-4. LDA values are distributed around median
+1. LDA values are distributed around median
+2. There is no outlayers in this data

 ### Prediction
 ###### since Accuracy will not always be the metrics to select best model
 LDA